 - Providing more than \$45 million in County funding for new affordable housing development and preservation.
 These funds were leveraged to create \$480 million in total development cost.
-Many of the units developed or in the pipeline will benefit protected classes in the most challenging housing situations and/or benefit protected classes with disproportionate housing needs (i.e., residents experiencing or at-risk of homelessness, with special needs); - Creating and preserving (some still in process) 900 affordable units; - Establishing a pilot preservation fund of \$10 million (Measure A funding) in June 2016; - Allocating \$7.5 million for a farmworker housing; - Assisting nonprofits owning and operating housing for residents with substance abuse challenges with mortgage loans; and - Implementing or revising ordinances: impact fees, mobile home park conversion moratorium, inclusionary zoning, second unit amnesty program (in progress), County employee downpayment assistance program.
+Many of the units developed or in the pipeline will benefit protected classes in the most challenging housing situations and/or benefit protected classes with disproportionate housing needs (i.e., residents experiencing or at-risk of homelessness, with special needs); - Creating and preserving (some still in process) 900 affordable units; - Establishing a pilot preservation fund of \$10 million (Measure A funding) in June 2016; - Allocating \$7.5 million for a farmworker housing; - Allocating \$98,000 to Accessory Dwelling Unit Program initiative; - Assisting nonprofits owning and operating housing for residents with substance abuse challenges with mortgage loans; - Assisting a nonprofit that serves low-income individuals seeking affordable housing and homeowners struggling to make mortgage payments; and - Implementing or revising ordinances: impact fees, mobile home park conversion moratorium, inclusionary zoning, second unit amnesty program (in progress), County employee downpayment assistance program.